 The College has continued to develop and enhance its Business Planning and Monitoring and Risk Management processes.
-These have enhanced the level of internal control, which has increased the protection of the College's assets and reputation.
+These ensure an effective level of internal control, securing the protection of the College's assets and reputation.

 Based on the strategic plan, the Risk Management Group (which consists of senior managers from across the College) undertakes a comprehensive and regular review of the risks to which the College is exposed.
 They identify systems and procedures, including specific actions to mitigate any potential impact on the College.
-These internal controls are then implemented and their impact is assessed by review of Key Performance Indicators.
+These internal controls are then implemented and their impact is assessed.